María Luisa Bergaz Conesa

 María Luisa Bergaz Conesa (born 17 September 1947; Xeraco, Valencian Community) is a Spanish politician.
-From 2003-2004 she served as a Member of the European Parliament, representing Spain for the United Left.
-From November 2003-April 2004 she served as Vice-Chair of the Temporary committee on improving safety at sea.
+From 2003 to 2004 she served as a Member of the European Parliament, representing Spain for the United Left.
+From November 2003-April 2004 she served as vice-chair of the Temporary committee on improving safety at sea.

 Prior to her appointment, she served as a Member of both the Committee on Petitions and the Committee on the Environment, Public Health and Food Safety, and was a substitute for the European Parliament Committee on Employment and Social Affairs and the EP's Committee on Women's Rights and Gender Equality.